 The high academic standard at the University of California, Berkeley, is reflected in each degree that is awarded.
 As a result, every student is expected to maintain this high standard by ensuring that all academic work reflects unique ideas and/or properly attributes the ideas to the original sources.
-Individual departments often have their own ways of citing and attributing work, so it is the responsibility of each student to seek that information out if it is not otherwise provided through a syllabus, course website, or other means.
+Individual departments often have their own expectations for citing and attributing work, which are often based on citation style manuals or industry standards, so it is the responsibility of each student to seek that information out if it is not otherwise provided through a syllabus, course website, or other means.

 Faculty members may choose to informally resolve incidents of academic misconduct through the Faculty Disposition process or may refer complaints to the Center for Student Conduct.
-(See, Faculty Disposition Form (https://sa.berkeley.edu/sites/default/files/documents/Faculty %20Disposition%20Form-%20Fillable%20rev%209.3.2020.pdf)) If the student has a history of prior misconduct at the University, the Center for Student Conduct will investigate the matter and issue formal charges.
+(See, Faculty Disposition Form (https://sa.berkeley.edu/sites/default/files/documents/Faculty %20Disposition%20Form-%20Fillable%20rev%209.3.2020.pdf)).
+If the student has a history of prior misconduct at the University, the Center for Student Conduct will investigate the matter and issue formal academic misconduct charges.

-If, upon discussion, the student admits to the alleged violation and agreed academic penalty, the instructor may impose an appropriate academic penalty after confirming with the Center for Student Conduct that the student has no prior history of academic misconduct.
-If the student does not admit to the academic misconduct or consent to the academic penalty proposed by the faculty member, the matter will be administered through the Center for Student Conduct.
+If, upon discussion, the student agrees that there was a violation and to the proposed academic penalty, the instructor may impose an appropriate academic penalty after confirming with the Center for Student Conduct that the student has no prior history of academic misconduct.
+If the student does not agree that there was an academic misconduct, violation, or consent to the academic penalty proposed by the faculty member, the matter will be administered through the Center for Student Conduct.
 Academic penalties may only be imposed by faculty members and include but are not limited to resubmitting assignments, grade adjustments, or even failing the assignment or course.

 If a student is found responsible for academic misconduct through the Center for Student Conduct's process there will be a resolution plan, which will include University sanctions.
-Sanctions range from a nonreportable warning through dismissal from the University.
+Sanctions range from a non-reportable warning through dismissal from the University.
 In most cases, resolution plans will also include educational sanctions such as reflective writing assignment, activities, and workshops.